pokeclicker/pokeclicker-wiki/data/Farm/Setups.md

+There are a number of Farming Setups not related to [Breeding Pokemon faster](#!Hatchery/ "Hatchery") or  [Increasing Shiny Chance](https://pokeclicker.miraheze.org/wiki/Shiny_Chance "Shiny Chance")  that are quite useful, particularly when either mutating berries or trying to harvest mutated berries faster, or, even without mutating berries, if you just want to harvest a lot of berries to trade to the  [Berry Master](https://pokeclicker.miraheze.org/wiki/Berry_Master "Berry Master").
+Here are some useful berry setups to know.

+_Note: Aura Received is multiplicative from all the auras affecting a berry.
+If a Berry receives the aura from 4 aura berries each at 1.3x aura output, that Berry receives 1.3^4 = 2.8561, or ~2.86x as an aura multiplier.
+If a Berry receives auras from 3 berries, two at 1.3x and one at 1.2x, the berry receives 1.3^2 * 1.2x = 2.028, or ~2.03x aura output_

 ## Growth Aura Setups
 Blue squares show Boost Mulch being recommended.
 If you are ready to harvest the boosted berry use Rich Mulch for maximum harvesting gain.